 - The purchased call FLEX Option provides the Fund's upside participation that matches that of the Underlying ETF's share price.
 At the expiration date, these FLEX Options realize a value equal to that of the Underlying ETF's share price. - The operation of the purchased call FLEX Options, together with the purchase of put FLEX Options produces the sought-after "Buffer."
-The Fund's purchased put FLEX Option contract enables the Fund to profit from decreases in the Underlying ETF's share price that, combined with the operation of the purchased call FLEX Option, seek to deliver the Fund value that returns the Fund to the original NAV if the Underlying ETF decreases in value, regardless of the magnitude of such decrease. - To help pay for the FLEX Options that provide upside exposure to the Underlying ETF and the Buffer, the Fund sells a call FLEX Option that results in the Cap.
+The Fund's purchased put FLEX Option contract enables the Fund to profit from decreases in the Underlying ETF's share price that, combined with the operation of the purchased call FLEX Option, seek to deliver the Fund value that returns the Fund to the original NAV if the Underlying ETF decreases in value, regardless of the magnitude of such decrease. - To help pay for the purchased call and put FLEX Options, the Fund sells a call FLEX Option that produces the Cap.
 The Cap level is chosen so that the combined net purchase prices in all of the Fund's FLEX Option positions is approximately equal to the Fund's NAV.
-The Cap is the strike price of the sold call FLEX Option and effectively trades away the Fund's ability to participate in upside price return gains of the Underlying ETF that exceed the strike price of the sold call FLEX Option. - The combination of all of the FLEX Options creates a maximum growth opportunity equal to the return experienced by the Underlying ETF at expiration, not to exceed the Cap, while providing the sought-after Buffer from the entirety of Underlying ETF losses over the duration of the Outcome Period.
+The Cap is the strike price of the sold call FLEX Option and effectively trades away the Fund's ability to participate in upside price return gains of the Underlying ETF that exceed the strike price of the sold call FLEX Option in order to provide the sought-after Buffer. - The combination of all of the FLEX Options creates a maximum growth opportunity equal to the return experienced by the Underlying ETF at expiration, not to exceed the Cap, while providing the sought-after Buffer from the entirety of Underlying ETF losses over the duration of the Outcome Period.